 The plan is deliberated by the Committee for addressing and coordinating statistical information (Comstat) and forwarded to the Commission for the assurance of statistical information; the Commission adopts the plan after endorsement of the Guarantor of the privacy of personal data.
 Finally, the plan is approved by a Prime Ministerial Decree after consideration of the Interministerial Committee for economic planning (Cipe).
-The latest Prime Ministerial Decree, which approved the three-year plan for 2011-2013, was issued on 6th August 2008; an update of the plan for 2012-2013 was approved by a Prime Ministerial Decree on 3rd August 2009.
+The latest Prime Ministerial Decree, which approved the three-year plan for 2011-2013, updated for 2012-2013, was issued on 20th April 2012.
 Statistical information and results deriving from the completion of the plan are of public domain and the system is responsible for wide circulation.